Zoe Arancini: Senior national team

 Arancini is a member of the Australia women's national water polo team.
 She made her debut on the senior side in May 2009 in Auckland, New Zealand, in a game against China.
 In 2009, she was a member of national team that competed at the World Championships, which were held in Russia.
 That year, she also competed at the 2009 FINA World League Super Finals held in Russia, and where her team finished third.
 She was a member of the national team that competed in the preliminary rounds of the 2010 FINA World League in Japan from 21 to 23 May and in China from 26 to 28 May.
 The team went on to play in the finals of the World League, and finished second overall in the tournament, behind the victorious Americans.
 She was a member of the 2010 Stingers squad that competed at the FINA World Cup in Christchurch, New Zealand.
 In the team's finals 10–8 victory over the United States, she scored a goal.
 Her team finished second in the tournament.
 Late in August 2010, she competed for the national team at the 10th Anniversary Tournament at Sydney Olympic Park.
 In the preliminaries, she competed in the team's 10–8 win over the United States.
-She scored a goal from five metres out that helped provide the Australian side with a two-goal lead.
+She scored a goal from five meters out that helped provide the Australian side with a two-goal lead.
 In late 2010, she had her 50th cap with the national team.
 At the 2011 Canada Cup, she scored a goal in the third period in the gold medal match against China that the Australian team ended up winning.
 She competed in the Pan Pacific Championships in January 2012 for the Australian Barbarians.
-In February 2012, she was named to the final training squad for the 2012 Summer Olympics.
-She attended training camp that started on 20 February 2012 at the Australian Institute of Sport.
-The team of seventeen players will be cut to thirteen before the team departs for the Olympic games, with the announcement being made on 13 June 2012.
 She was part of the Stingers squad that competed in a five-game test against Great Britain at the AIS in late February 2012.
 This was the team's first matches against Great Britain's national team in six years.

 Arancini was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The head coach was Predrag Mihailović.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.

 Recognition

 In 2009, Arancini was named the Australian Junior Women's Player of the Year.
-In 2010, the Australian Water Polo Hall of Fame named her as the female young player of the year.
+In 2010, the Australian Water Polo Hall of Fame named her as the Female Young Player of the Year.